2025 IBSC Annual Conference

 How can schools evaluate and foster student flourishing and character development?
 To address this question, The Scots College partnered with the Human Flourishing Program at Harvard and Research Schools International.
 Join us to share insights of our pioneering pilot study on social, emotional, and character capacities, both individually and institutionally.

-Presenters: Robert Loe, Ian Lambert, and Ann Brewer, The Scots College (Australia); Tyler VanderWeele, Harvard University
+Presenters: Robert Loe and Ian Lambert, The Scots College (Australia); Tyler VanderWeele, Harvard University

 Appeals to: Middle School (Ages 12-15), Upper/Senior School (Ages 15-19)